Entity API

 print(ingest_event)

-You can now add and remove icons on assets and folders using the API.
+You can now add and remove icons on Assets and Folders using the API.
 The icons will be displayed in the Explorer and Universal Access interfaces.

 folder = client.folder("edf403d0-04af-46b0-ab21-e7a620bfdedf")